Makeup artist CV example

 What qualifications do you need to be a makeup artist?

-Practising on friends and family is great way to get experience, but qualifications can set you up for a much more successful future.
+Practising on friends and family is a great way to get experience, but qualifications can set you up for a much more successful future.

 Many makeup artists choose to complete the NVQ in Makeup Artistry as it’s recognised by most UK employers.
 Others choose the Makeup Artistry HND that blends the NVQ modules with business and IT elements.